Have you ever had an Investment with Royal Scottish Assurance?

 If you feel that the Royal Scottish Assurance advisor gave you wrong Financial Advice with your Investment, start you claim by completing the form opposite.

 Royal Scottish Assurance may have mis-sold their Investments in various different ways:

 - Customers may not have been put into the right risk factor by Royal Scottish Assurance that was comfortable for them.

-- Royal Scottish Assurance may not have made their consumers were not told that it takes a minimum of 5 years to see a noticeable return.
+- Royal Scottish Assurance may not have made their customers were not told that it takes a minimum of 5 years to see a noticeable return.

 - Royal Scottish Assurance did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If consumers had any outstanding credit or debt, Royal Scottish Assurance should have informed the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If consumers had any outstanding credit or debt, Royal Scottish Assurance should have advised the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Royal Scottish Assurance mis-sold you your Investment?